What is Mathematics?

 What Mathematics will I do?

-The Statistics module will give you the skills to analyse the proportion of CO2 in the atmosphere using the Normal Distribution to determine if there is a significant increase that could contribute to global warming.
+Statistics will give you the skills to analyse the proportion of CO2 in the atmosphere using the Normal Distribution to determine if there is a significant increase that could contribute to global warming.
 You will be able to determine whether the brain mass of mammals has a correlation with body size and how strong the correlation is.
 Using measures of spread you will be able to identify the differences in the birth and death rates of less economically developed countries to target money that will improve the economy and health of the population.

 I’ve heard about Further Maths.
 What is this?